Identifying a package of services for vision impaired customers 106-01030010

 Some examples of the services available to customers who are blind or who have low vision:

-• Age Pension (Blind) and DSP (Blind) customers are not affected by income and assets tests unless they are claiming Rent Assistance (RA) or Family Tax Benefit (FTB).
-If claiming these payments, Age Pension (Blind) and DSP (Blind) advise of income and assets
+- Age Pension (Blind) and DSP (Blind) customers are not affected by income and assets tests unless they are claiming Rent Assistance (RA).
+If claiming this payment, or if they have a partner receiving an Income Support Payment (not blind), Age Pension (Blind) and DSP (Blind) customer’s must advise their income and assets

-• Age Pension (Blind) and DSP (Blind) customers can choose to receive their letters from Centrelink in one of the following formats:
+Age Pension (Blind) and DSP (Blind) customers can choose to receive their Centrelink letters in one of the following formats:

-• converted to Rich Text Format and sent on a computer disk
+- converted to Rich Text Format and sent on a compact disk

-At this stage the service is restricted to letters only, including the Reporting and Income Statement (RIS), not forms or flyers.
+The service is currently restricted to letters only, not forms or flyers.

-Customers interested in this service should phone the Centrelink Disability, Sickness and Carers line or the Seniors line during office hours.
+Customers interested in this service should phone the Centrelink Disability, sickness and carers line or the Centrelink’s older Australians line during office hours.
 The Resources page contains a link to 'Phone us' contact information.

-An administrative requirement of the process is that a customer must agree to have the 'Accessible Letters Manager, P.O.
-Box 7833 Canberra BC ACT 2610' recorded as their postal address.
+A customer must agree to have the 'Accessible Letters Manager’ recorded as their postal address.
 This arrangement is required to enable relevant customer's letters to be identified.
 Once identified, letters can be reformatted as requested by the customer.
-The Accessible Letters Manager has no legal authority regarding the customer's payments or eligibility; it is purely an administrative solution to allow Centrelink to provide this service.
+The Accessible Letters Manager has no legal authority regarding the customer's payments or eligibility; it is an administrative solution to allow Centrelink to provide this service.
+See Accessible letters for customers with vision loss.

 Mobility Allowance customers selected for a Review of Mobility Allowance can request to have a fillable form issued to them.
-See Process page in Mobility Allowance (MOB) Employment/Training Reviews for instructions on issuing an electronic version (MA003Y) of the Review of Mobility Allowance form.
+See Process page in Mobility Allowance (MOB) Reviews for instructions on issuing an electronic version (MA003m) of the Review of Mobility Allowance form.

-The Resources page contains a link to Vision Australia's website and links to audio products, the Request for Ophthalmologist/Optometrist report (SA013) and 'Phone us' contact information.
+The Resources page contains a link to Vision Australia's website, the Request for Ophthalmologist/Optometrist report (SA013) and 'Phone us' contact information.

 Providing services to customers with disabilities